KurisuWong/cloudflare-ddns-asuswrt-merlin/README.md

 # Asuswrt-Merlin Custom DDNS for Cloudflare
-This is a custome bash script for Asuswrt-Merlin router firmware to update Cloudflare DNS A record
+This is a custom bash script for Asuswrt-Merlin router firmware to update Cloudflare DNS A record

 # Feature
 - Support updating multiple DNS A Record in multiple cloudflare account